friendsofhyperf/components/docs/en/components/validated-dto.md

 }
 ```

-You can then apply this cast in your DTO:
+Then you can apply it to your DTO:

 ```php
 class CustomDTO extends ValidatedDTO